Jonathan Schoop Player Props: Tigers vs. Red Sox

-The Detroit Tigers and Jonathan Schoop, who went 1-for-4 last time out, take on Chris Sale and the Boston Red Sox at Comerica Park, Thursday at 1:10 PM ET.
+On Saturday, Jonathan Schoop (on the back of going 0-for-1) and the Detroit Tigers face the Boston Red Sox, whose starting pitcher will be Tanner Houck.
+First pitch is at 4:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Astros.
+In his last game he had a hitless showing (0-for-1) against the Red Sox.

 Jonathan Schoop Game Info & Props vs. the Red Sox